patrick-ausderau/wop/node.md

    * Windows might give 'running scripts is disabled...' error.
 Fix: open Windows PowerShell as admin then run `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`

 #### Local package
-Install [lodash](https://lodash.com/) locally and use it to convert 'Foo Bar' to camel case.
+Install [lodash](https://lodash.com/) locally and use it to convert 'Foo Bar baz' to camel case.
 Modify `script.js` and log the result to console.

 ## Package.json
 * JSON file to define an [npm project](https://docs.npmjs.com/creating-a-package-json-file)